Arshatt/python_ass3/README.md

 ```

 # Examples
-When you are at index page you will have 2 functions: 1st is logging in page, 2nd is protected page.
-In first case you should write your login and password, in the second case you should write token, and then in this page answer will be shown
+When viewing the index  page, it has two functions.
+1. Is the login page, 2.
+Is a protected page.
+In the former case you need to enter the login and password, in the latter case you need to write the token.
+Then you will see the answer on this page